Zapit-Optostim/zapit/README.md

 Zapit registers the scanners to the camera, allowing the user to place the beam in any desired location by clicking there on a live image feed.
 Zapit then registers stereotaxic coordinates into the camera space, allowing the user to point the beam to coordinates defined with respect to bregma.
 A graphical tool builds experiment coordinate files using a top-down view of the Allen Atlas.
-A flexible, general purpose, MATLAB API for integrating stimulation into existing behavioral code is provided.
+A flexible, general purpose, MATLAB API for integrating stimulation into existing behavioral code [is provided](https://github.com/Zapit-Optostim/zapit-Python-Bridge).
-For further details see the [documentation pages](https://zapit.gitbook.io/user-guide/).

 ## Requirements